Background pattern

 Very rare: liver problem (cholestasis), increased liver enzymes (transaminases).

-Uncommon: auditory disturbances, although transient, especially in patients with renal insufficiency, decreased levels of proteins in the blood (hypoproteinemia) and/or after rapid intravenous administration of furosemide, deafness (sometimes irreversible).
+Uncommon: hearing disorders, although transient, especially in patients with renal insufficiency, decreased protein levels in the blood (hypoproteinemia), and/or after too rapid intravenous administration of furosemide, deafness (sometimes irreversible).

 Very rare: subjective sensation of ringing (tinnitus).

-Uncommon: itching, rash, blisters and more severe reactions such as erythema multiforme, pemphigoid, exfoliative dermatitis, purpura and photosensitivity reaction.
+Uncommon: itching, rash, blisters, and other more severe reactions such as erythema multiforme, pemphigoid, exfoliative dermatitis, purpura, and photosensitivity reaction.

-Frequency not known: severe vesicular skin and mucous membrane reactions (Stevens-Johnson syndrome), severe skin alteration characterized by blistering and exfoliative lesions (toxic epidermal necrolysis), and generalized acute pustular exanthema (PEGA) and drug hypersensitivity syndrome with eosinophilia and systemic symptoms (DRESS).
+Frequency not known: severe skin and mucous membrane reactions (Stevens-Johnson syndrome), severe skin disorder characterized by blistering and exfoliative lesions (toxic epidermal necrolysis), and acute generalized exanthematous pustulosis (AGEP) and drug hypersensitivity syndrome with eosinophilia and systemic symptoms (DRESS).

 Immune system disorders